If you or someone you know are struggling with alcohol addiction or problematic use, our dayhab treatment could be your answer.

 A residential rehab centre usually has a minimum time commitment where you will need to live in the facility.
 That means you will not be able to work, live at home or see friends while receiving alcohol help.
-The idea is to completely remove you from your everyday life and have you focus on nothing but recovery.
+The idea is to completely remove you from your everyday life and have you focus on nothing but recovery in a protectuve bubble.
 This can be very effective but it can mean a significant time commitment.
-Many services that offer residential rehab require a minimum of 3 weeks of treatment, plus relapse rates can be up to 60% in the first 90 days of leaving, predominately due to the impact of real live.
+Many services that offer residential rehab require a minimum of 4 weeks of treatment, plus relapse rates can be up to 60% in the first 90 days of leaving, predominately due to the impact of real live.

-By contrast, outpatient alcohol and drug rehab facilities like Help Me Stop provide daily treatment either in person or online but still allow you to work and see family and treatment is delivered outside of a protective bubble giving real time opportunies to put lessons learnt into practice.
+By contrast, outpatient alcohol and drug rehab facilities like Help Me Stop provide daily treatment either in person or online but still allows you to work and see family and treatment is delivered outside of a protective bubble giving real time opportunies to put lessons learnt into practice.
 This is also a great option for someone who may not be able to take weeks out from their job.
 It can also be a better option for parents who need to care for children or others with regular commitments.

 Both inpatient and outpatient alcohol and drug rehab facilities usually offer 1 to 1 counselling sessions, group sessions and other treatment options.
 These are administered by trained counsellors or therapists so you get expert help and support throughout your recovery.

 Taking action to make a change can seem really daunting.
 Noone ever feels 100% ready for alcohol rehab even when they are changing their lives for the better.
 By entering a rehabilitation program, you are taking the first step in the right direction.
 Just remember, everyone entering rehab will feel nervous or unsure but it does get better.